-As at 31 December 2020, unquoted investments, comprising mainly of unquoted equity investments and unquoted debt securities, amounted to \$11.8 million and represented approximately 22% of the group's total assets.
-The group's investment in an associate is also accounted as fair value through profit or loss in accordance with the financial reporting standard on financial instruments, and the carrying value was nil as at end of the reporting year.
-The fair value of these unquoted investments as at 31 December 2020 were determined with the assistance of independent external specialists and applying valuation methodology that involved difficult and complex management's judgments because these securities are not traded in an active market.
-The determination of the fair value of the financial instruments using Level 3 inputs is considerably more subjective given the lack of availability of market-based data.
-For investments acquired during the year where there is a lack of observable inputs and profits and/or cash flows cannot be reliably determined, management considered various indicators where cost might not be representative of fair value.
+As at 31 December 2021, unquoted investments, comprising mainly of unquoted equity investments and unquoted debt securities, amounted to \$28.5 million and represented approximately 40% of the group's total assets.
+Included within this was an investment recognised by the group as at 7 December 2021 arising from an acquisition of a subsidiary.
+The fair value of the investment, determined on 7 December 2021, was \$12.5 million.
+The fair value of the unquoted investment acquired on 7 December 2021 in connection with the acquisition of a subsidiary and the fair values of the substantial majority of the group's unquoted investments as at 31 December 2021 were determined with the assistance of independent external specialists and applying valuation methodology that involved complex management's judgments because these securities are not traded in an active market.
+The determination of the fair values of the financial instruments using Level 3 inputs is considerably more subjective given the lack of availability of market-based data.

-We assessed the basis and process used by management in determining the fair value, the appropriateness of the valuation methodologies used to revalue the unquoted financial instruments, and whether there were indicators that could adversely affect the valuation of each unquoted investments.
-The audit team was supported by our in-house valuation specialists to assess whether the valuations arrived at by the group were appropriate by reference to acceptable valuation practice, market practice and SFRS(I) 13.
-We also assessed the independence, competence and experience of the independent external specialists used by management in assessing their objectivity, professional qualifications and resources.
-As part of these audit procedures, we assessed the reasonableness of key inputs and assumptions used in the valuation, by benchmarking them with external data.
+We assessed the basis and process used by management in determining the fair values, the appropriateness of the valuation methodologies used to revalue the unquoted financial instruments, and whether there were indicators that could adversely affect the valuation of each unquoted investment.
+The audit team was supported by our in-house valuation specialists to assess whether the valuations arrived at by the group were within a pre-defined range of acceptable differences, determined with reference to acceptable valuation practice, market practice and SFRS(I) 13 Fair Value Measurement.
+We also reviewed the independence, competence and experience of the independent external specialists used by management in assessing their objectivity, professional qualifications and resources.
+As part of these audit procedures, we assessed the reasonableness of key inputs and assumptions used in the valuation, such as the expected operational performance and weighted average cost of capital by benchmarking them with external data.
 Finally, we also assessed the adequacy of the disclosures made in the financial statements about the degree of estimation made when valuing these unquoted investments.